LambdaSharp/LambdaSharp.DynamoDB/ReadMe.md

 var primaryKey = new DynamoPrimaryKey<CustomerRecord>(pkValue, skValue);
 ```

-The generic type parameter in `DynamoPrimaryKey<TRecord>` serves two purposes:
+The generic type parameter in `DynamoPrimaryKey<TItem>` serves two purposes:
 * It avoids accidental confusion between primary keys for different items by having a stricter type.
-* The generic type is used to determine the type of the record class to instantiate.
+* The generic type is used to determine the type of the item to instantiate.
-    * TODO: is this true?

 ## GetItem Operation